Today I am publishing my 2016 Integrity Report.

 - Am I someone others can count on?

-- Am I giving the credit to others?
+- Am I helping to make things better for others?

-2. How am I living and working with integrity now?
+2. How am I living and working with integrity right now?

 3. How can I set a higher standard in the future?

 Now for the hard part.
-Where am I slacking and how can I set a higher standard over the next 12 months?
+Where am I currently struggling and what can I do to improve over the next 12 months?